Patnitop Tunnel | Chenani-Nashri Tunnel

-Chenani-Nashri Tunnel is inaugurated on 2 April 2017 by Prime minister of India and is India’s longest road tunnel with a length of 9.28 km (5.8 mi).
-It is a two lane tunnel which have two tubes running parallel to each other its work started in 2011 and was sheduled to be completed in 2016 but work got extended and completion scheduled could be possible only in April 2017.
+Chennai-Nashri Tunnel is inaugurated on 2 April 2017 by Prime minister of India and is India’s longest road tunnel with a length of 9.28 km (5.8 mi).
+It is a two-lane tunnel that has two tubes running parallel to each other its work started in 2011 and was scheduled to be completed in 2016 but work got extended and completion scheduled could be possible only in April 2017.

 SOS boxes installed every 150 m will act as emergency hotlines for commuters in distress.
 The tunnel is located at an altitude of nearly 4,000 feet in difficult Himalayan terrain.
 Despite having been excavated in such geographic conditions, both tubes are completely waterproof.

-This two lane tunnel have reduced the distance between Jammu and Srinagar by 30.11 km and total time saved is 2 hours.
-Also the distance between Chenani and Nashri will be reduced to 9.2 km from 41 km.
+This two-lane tunnel has reduced the distance between Jammu and Srinagar by 30.11 km and the total time saved is 2 hours.
+Also, the distance between Chennai and Nashri will be reduced to 9.2 km from 41 km.

 The all-weather tunnel bypasses snowfall and avalanche-prone areas in winter at places like Patnitop, Kud, and Batote that obstruct NH 44 every winter and cause long queues of vehicles – sometimes for days at length.
 It is one of the most advanced road tunnel built in the country becomes the longest Highway tunnels in Asia.